conjurer-rich/fast-flow-flywheel/pages/how-it-works/rotation-overview.md

 ## Who it's for

-Inner Flywheel Rotations are designed for:
+SARAA Loop Rotations are designed for:

 - Product and engineering leaders unsure what to fix next
 - Teams who feel stuck, overloaded, or unclear on priorities